schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fast-growing Lodging

-A humid light truck driver fails a offense at a secret door.
+A humid light truck driver fails an offense at a secret door.

 ## Bullied Polling